Hotmoka/hotmoka/tutorial/Takamaka.md

 traditionally, smart contracts are divided into those that hold money but have no code (*externally owned accounts*), and those that, instead, contain code (*smart contracts*).
-The formers are typically controlled by an external agent (a wallet or a human) while the latters are typically controlled by their code.
+The formers are typically controlled by an external agent (a wallet, a human or a software application, on his behalf) while the latters are typically controlled by their code.
-Takamaka implements both alternatives as instances of the abstract library class `io.takamaka.code.lang.Contract` (inside `io-takamaka-code-1.0.jar`).
-That class extends `io.takamaka.code.lang.Storage`, hence its instances can be kept in blockchain.
+Takamaka implements both alternatives as instances of the abstract library class `io.takamaka.code.lang.Contract` (inside `io-takamaka-code-1.0.0.jar`).
+That class extends `io.takamaka.code.lang.Storage`, hence its instances can be kept inthe store of the node.
 The Takamaka library defines subclasses of `io.takamaka.code.lang.Contract`, that we will investigate later.
-Programmers can define their own subclasses.
+Programmers can define their own subclasses as well.

 This chapter presents a simple smart contract, whose goal is to enforce a Ponzi investment scheme: each investor pays back the previous investor,